declanvk/zombeans-server/docs/json-specs.md

 ```

 ## Player Join Response (3)
-Sent from server to mobile to notify successful room join.
+Sent from server to player to notify successful room join.

 ```json
 {